jupyterhub/jupyterhub/docs/source/reference/server-api.md

 }
 ```

-If the `servers` dict is empty, the user has no running servers.
+If the `servers` dict is empty, it means the user has no running servers.
-The keys of the `servers` dict are server names as strings.
+The key in the `servers` dict is the server name stored as a string.
 Many JupyterHub deployments only use the 'default' server,
-which has the empty string `''` for a name.
+which has the empty string `""` for a name.
-In this case, the servers dict will always have either zero or one elements.
+In this case, the servers dict will always have either zero or one element.

 This is the servers dict when the user's default server is fully running and ready: